iandobbie/microscope/doc/architecture/abc.rst

 There is an additional special device class :class:`microsope.abc.DataDevice` which defines a class that has the ability to asynchronously send data back to the calling connection.
-This is used for situations like cameras and asynchrouns communcation such as digital input signals.
+This is used for situations like cameras and asynchronous communication such as digital input signals.

 The actual concrete classes, those which provide actual control over the devices, are listed on the section :ref:`supported-devices`.